 US braces for dangerous blast of cold, wind and snow

 KANSAS CITY, Mo.
-(AP) — A large of swath of the U.S. braced Tuesday for a dangerous mix of below-freezing temperatures, howling winds and blizzard conditions scheduled to arrive on the first day of winter and disrupt plans for millions of holiday travelers.
+(AP) — A large swath of the U.S. braced for a dangerous mix of sub-zero temperatures, howling winds and blizzard conditions expected to disrupt plans for millions of holiday travelers.

+The blast of frigid weather began hammering the Pacific Northwest Tuesday morning, and is expected to move to the northern Rockies, then grip the Plains in a deep-freeze and blanket the Midwest with heavy snowfall, forecasters say.
+By Friday, the arctic front is forecast to spread bone-chilling cold as far south as Florida.

-The northern-most regions of the U.S. could see wind chills approaching 70 degrees below zero (minus 57 Celsius) in the coming days.
+The northern-most regions of the U.S. could see wind chills approaching 70 degrees below zero (minus 57 Celsius) — cold enough to leave exposed skin frostbitten in a matter of minutes.

 Even warm-weather states are preparing for the worst.
 Texas officials are hoping to avoid a repeat of the February 2021 storm that left millions without power, some for several days.
-Temperatures were expected to dip to near freezing as far south as central Florida by the weekend, raising worries about the homeless.
+Temperatures were expected to dip to near freezing as far south as central Florida by the weekend.

 The drop in temperatures will be precipitous.
 In Denver, the high on Wednesday will be around 50 degrees (10 degrees Celsius); by Thursday, it is forecast to plummet to around zero (minus 18 Celsius).